Axial Flux vs Radial Flux Electric Motors

 ECM’s PCB stator solutions are designed and optimized using ECM’s proprietary PrintStator Motor CAD software.

-PrintStator uses advanced algorithms and optimization criteria to design and manufacture exact PCB stator axial flux motors for each use-case and application.
-Since PCB stators are constructed using the methods of a PCB and do not involve copper windings, PCB stator motors also offer an unrivaled design flexibility and can be designed for many shapes and forms.
+PrintStator uses advanced algorithms and optimization criteria to design and manufacture exact PCB stator axial flux motors for each use case and application.
+Since PCB stators are constructed using the methods of a PCB and do not involve copper windings, PCB stator motors also offer unrivaled design flexibility and can be designed for many shapes and forms.

 The world is shifting toward axial flux motor topology for its many advantages over traditional radial flux motor topology, including a compact form factor, increased reliability, and increased energy efficiency.